bonomani/devmon/docs/USING.md

 10.0.0.1        myrouter      # DEVMON
 ```

 The `DEVMON` tag signals Devmon to monitor this host.
-It should discover the device's vendor and model, determining which test templates to apply.
+You should discover and identify the device's vendor and model, determining which test templates to apply.

-Run the discovery process and look at the result
+Run the  process and look at the result
 ```
 devmon -read
 less hosts.db